Breads and Muffins

 2 lb. powdered sugar

 Mix ingredients together (use your hands).
 Roll into small balls.
-Place on waxed paper and chill.
-(I don't always chill.)
+Place on waxed paper.
+Chill if you prefer.

 To decorate, use melted white almond bark and drizzle across top.